scipy/scipy/doc/source/tutorial/interpolate/splines_and_polynomials.rst

 Finally, Bernstein polynomials are represented as instances of the `BPoly` class.

 All these classes implement a (mostly) similar interface, `PPoly` being the most feature-complete.
-We next consider main features of this interface and discuss some details of the alternative bases for piecewise polynomials.
+We next consider the main features of this interface and discuss some details of the alternative bases for piecewise polynomials.